Home WorldAustralasiaNew Zealand Give me one good reason to visit Auckland, New Zealand

-If not, you’re in for a treat anyway.
-It’s a country of such incredibly diverse natural beauty it’s hard to imagine a better place to spend your time travelling far and wide to follow your sporting heroes.
+Auckland in New Zealand is a country of such incredibly diverse natural beauty it’s hard to imagine a better place to spend your time travelling far and wide to follow your curiosity.

 Spectacular mountains, acres of calming, open pastures, shimmering lakes, steep fjords, crashing rivers and even the odd active volcano make it one of the world’s most intriguing geographical regions.